-The whole evening is just fucking talking about triggered liberals and, again, is hyper focused on Clinton’s loss, not Trump’s win.
-There is no fucking news on this channel, just bloviating about and gloating.
-The crying liberals supercuts return and it is during one of these that I fall asleep, only to wake a few short hours later to more of the same.
+The whole evening is just fucking talking about triggered liberals and, again, is hyper-focused on Clinton’s loss, not Trump’s win.
+There is no fucking news on this channel, just bloviating and gloating.
+The crying liberals supercuts return, and it is during one of these that I fall asleep, only to wake a few short hours later to more of the same.

 After more Real News and the bland David Knight, it’s back to Jones (and, honestly, it’s getting weird how much I’ve come to welcome his insane but lively presence).

 “They got a whole cell of these guys in central Texas and if you want to say MK Ultra please do because he fits the exact precise, complete, total cutout...” he bellows.
-“Then he’s allowed to escape, they don’t try to pick him up and let him infiltrate back into the public after he’s got put on all the drugs, put on all the ibogaine and put on his ayahuasca, told he was a god and given a bunch of woman.”
+“Then he’s allowed to escape, they don’t try to pick him up and let him infiltrate back into the public after he’s high on drugs, and he was told that he was a god and given a bunch of women.”

 And just as quickly, Jones pivots to talking about ninjas and how Trump has a “Christ-like” energy.

-The grand finale of the 34-hour live stream is more fucking War Room.
-Shoyer again welcomes guests—this time conspiracy pusher and doxxer of one of Roy Moore’s alleged victims, Jack Posobiec.
-Like Knight I’m not going to get into it as it’s more of the same (but this time with 100 percent more flat earth conversation) and aptly ends with the 14-year-old in a big suit talking about the people screaming at the sky again.
+The grand finale of the 34-hour livestream is more fucking War Room.
+Shroyer again welcomes guests—this time conspiracy pusher and doxxer of one of Roy Moore’s alleged victims, Jack Posobiec.
+Like Knight, I’m not going to get into it as it’s more of the same (but this time with 100 percent more flat earth conversation) and aptly ends with the 14-year-old in a big suit talking about the people screaming at the sky again.

 This isn’t saying that I would like them to stick the landing.
-Most of the hosts are bigoted maniacs who, whether they believe their own bullshit or not, are trying to melt the brains of the public—so, while it sucked for me to sit through it, on the whole them being bad at their jobs is probably good for society.
+Most of the hosts are bigoted maniacs who, whether they believe their own bullshit or not, are trying to melt the brains of the public—so, while it sucked for me to sit through it, these people being bad at their jobs is probably good for society.

-All that said, I was seriously losing steam at the end of the stream, my notes were scattered, and upon reading them back I realize most of it is just me yelling at my computer.
-At the end point I was angry, tired, and my skeptical defences were lowered after so many hours of absorbing the “info” that Infowars trades in.
+All that said, I was seriously losing steam at the end of the stream, my notes were scattered, and upon reading them back, I realize most of it is just me yelling at my computer.
+By the end, I was angry, tired, and my skeptical defenses were lowered after so many hours of absorbing the “info” that Infowars trades in.
 It beats you down until you catch yourself thinking that “well, fine, maybe, I’m too tired to argue.”